sveri/friend-ui/README.md

 If you want to send an E-Mail on activation which the user can use to activate it's account sendmail is required on your localhost with the SENDMAIL variable set.
+Currently there is no other option available for sending mail.
+Of course you can send an E-Mail from within your application, as the activationid is provided in the storage protocol.

 ### Protocol
 And finally you have to implement a protocol to retrieve and store user data: